csci-1301/csci-1301.github.io/docs/getting_help.md

     - Responsible for Section D's lab.
     - Also present during Section A's and Section B's labs.
     - The best ways to reach me are either by [discord](http://discordapp.com/users/399642018822750218), by email, or by teams.
-    - My office hours are currently undecided; I'm waiting on the ASC's tutoring schedule, which I should have at the end of this week (16 Jan).
+    - My office hours are Mondays 1400-1600 (online) and Wednesdays 1330-1600 (Tutoring Center).
+Additionaly, I will be available for tutoring on Thursdays (1500-1700) and Fridays (1015-1145) at the Academic Success Center.
     - I'm a computer science major, but my other academic interests include anthropology and linguistics.
 My hobbies include videogames, tabletop RPGs, and reading.

 Richard Kelley: